- Job Assignments

 Most of the current products have grown through several major releases, with core business logic being proven on multiple system platforms and through dozens of actual implementations.

-Keystone continues to author its software with full time, U.S. based employees, who interact with our clients in person, both individually, and through our involvement with our active users’ group associations.
+Keystone continues to author its software with full time, U.S.A.-based employees, who interact with our customers in person, both individually, and through our involvement with our active users’ group associations.

 Product Group Names:

 SKools: Product set for K-12 District Administration includes comprehensive and integrated Financial and Human Resources product sets, with sub-modules for the unique needs of public schools, especially in the Payroll and Human Resources area.